 Ever wondered what the mysterious numbers in your Amazon product URLs are?
 Those unique identifiers are ASIN numbers.
 They’re crucial to successfully selling on Amazon, and with Zonmaster by your side, mastering them is a piece of cake.
 In this blog, we’ll explore the ins and outs of the Amazon ASIN number, an essential part of your Amazon seller guide to fast shipping.

-What is an ASIN number?
+What is an Amazon ASIN Number?

-How to find your Amazon ASIN number
+How to Track Down Your Amazon ASIN Number

 The second place you can find the ASIN is in the product details on Amazon.com, near the bottom of the product page.

 A fascinating part of ASIN numbers involves product variations, or parent-child relationships.
 These enable buyers to compare and choose products based on different attributes such as color, size, or other features.
 However, Amazon has specific rules about how these variations should be listed and prohibits certain practices to prevent the misuse of variations.

 Establishing Unique Amazon ASINs: Embracing GTINs, UPCs, ISBNs, and EANs

 If you’re introducing a new item to Amazon, you’ll have to create a new ASIN.
 During this process, you will need to know the GTINs (Global Trade Item Numbers) of your products.
 The most common GTINs are UPCs, ISBNs, and EANs.
 If you don’t know your GTIN yet, the manufacturer of your product should be able to help.